shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 # Storefront Authentication

-You can download a plugin showcasing how to add a provider [here](../../../../../../docs/products/extensions/b2b-suite/guides/example-plugins/B2bAuth.zip).
-And you can download a plugin that exchange the login value [here](../../../../../../docs/products/extensions/b2b-suite/guides/example-plugins/B2bLogin.zip).
+[Download]](../../../../../../docs/products/extensions/b2b-suite/guides/example-plugins/B2bAuth.zip) a plugin showcasing how to add a provider.
+You can [Download](../../../../../../docs/products/extensions/b2b-suite/guides/example-plugins/B2bLogin.zip) a plugin that exchange the login value.

 ## Description